AndreaRicchi/AndreaRicchi/README.md

 ### Hi there, Andrea here 👋

-I'm a software developer specialized in C/C++ languages and Qt framework.
-My goal is to increase my knowledge in these languages and learn new technologies.
+I'm a software developer specializing in C/C++, the Qt framework, and Flutter.
+I'm passionate about deepening my expertise in these technologies while continuously exploring and learning new advancements in the field.

 - I'm currently working as an embedded software developer in Prague.
 - I'm currently learning the Rust language.